-Update Summer 2016 – we have a good selection of mature sized trees for sale online either clear stemmed full standard trees or more mature trees up to 8 feet high – view our selection of Fig Trees
+We have a good selection of mature sized trees for sale online either clear stemmed full standard trees or more mature trees up to 8 feet high – view our selection of Fig Trees – with up to 70% Off

 Mention figs and it conjures up visions of Provence or the Greek Islands in the height of summer…fig trees laden with fruit and squashed underfoot.